yihozhang/relational-ematching-benchmark/README.md

 - `make full` runs the full suite with no timeout and 5 samples.
   The minimum time is taken for each benchmark across the 5 runs.
-  This takes about 12 hours to run.
+  This takes 2-4 hours to run.

 Additionally, `make submitted` will use the saved `out/benchmark.csv` to recreate the submitted results exactly.